axibase/docs-util/docs/guide.md

 ## Product Names

 * Use original product names unless you introduce an abbreviation.
-* Articles may be omitted from product names in most cases.
+* Articles can be omitted from product names in most cases.

 ----